Updated: March 18, 2023

-Within Australia’s six states and two territories, there are many great travel destinations and the following list shares the most popular:
+Within Australia’s six states and two territories are many great travel destinations and the following list shares the most popular:

-Discover the highlights of these destinations, recommendations for how long to spend in each city, town, region, or island, and more in our guide to the 10 Best Places to Visit in Australia.
-You can also explore information on the 8 Best Cities to Visit in Australia.
+Discover their highlights, recommendations for how long to spend in each city, town, region, or island, and more in our guide to the 10 best places to visit in Australia.
+You can also explore information on the 8 best cities to visit in Australia.

-Australia is a massive country, with large states and territories offering many options to visit.
+Australia is a massive country, with large states and territories offering many options.
 So when planning your trip, you may find it challenging to decide where to go, but understanding the type of experience you wish to have can guide your decisions.

 Some travelers visit popular cities like Sydney and Melbourne, and spend days exploring the Great Barrier Reef.
 At the same time, thrill-seekers and adventurers relish itineraries that take them to Port Douglas, Daintree National Park, and Cradle Mountain.
 Couples may prefer the quiet romance of Uluru and Mossman, while seniors may prefer Alice Springs and Cairns.

 A Zicasso travel specialist can help you choose where to go and craft an itinerary unique to you.

 New Zealand is around the corner from Australia, so it is common for travelers to combine their Australian vacation with a few days in New Zealand.

 Our Zicasso travel specialists plan thousands of multi-country trips to Australia and New Zealand, and we have a wide selection of sample itineraries that include both.

 Besides a trip to the two countries, you can easily visit other destinations in the South Pacific from Australia, like Bora Bora and Fiji.